Alniarez/alniarez-web/_posts/2023-04-18-lars-memorial.md

 title:  "Lars memorial"
 tags: personal
 ---

-Lars was my beloved elder guina pig, and he passed in the early morning of the 17th of april 2023.
+Lars was my beloved elder guinea pig, and he passed in the early morning of the 17th of april 2023.

 ![Lars happy after taking down a hay rack](/assets/images/blog/2023-04-18-lars-memorial/lars1.jpg){: .thumbnail .image-gallery-thumbnail}